Generic selectors

 Climate Risk Management

-Climate change risk forms part of the company risk register and is managed under the normal risk processes with oversight from the Board.
+The Star manages climate-related risks alongside other business risks in accordance with our Risk Management Framework, which supports The Star in identifying and managing climate-related risks and opportunities.
+Climate-related risks are considered as a component of Environmental and Social Sustainability in the Group Risk suite.
 The Group acknowledges that climate change, particularly in relation to planning and contingency planning, may create a range of potential impacts.
 In the areas in which the Group has properties located, there is potential for changes in temperatures and related weather events in future that might impact air conditioning, building, construction and design standards.

 To help manage these risks into the future and to design and build with a changing climate in mind, prioritised mitigation and adaptation actions have been developed and are included in the Group’s Sustainable Design and Operational Standards that are required to be applied to all major projects.